vladfaust/jbuilder-json_api/README.md

 # Jbuilder::JsonApi

-Adds a `json.api_format!(resources)` method to quickly represent a resource or collection in a valid JSON API format without any new superclasses or weird setups.
+Adds a `json.api_format!(resources)` method to quickly represent a resource or collection in a valid [JSON API](http://jsonapi.org/) format without any new superclasses or weird setups.
 Set'n'go! :rocket:

 ## Motivation

-Official [jsonapi.org](http://jsonapi.org/) [implementations page](http://jsonapi.org/implementations/#server-libraries-ruby) shows us a variety of different serializers and other heavy-weight stuff.
-I love [Jbuilder](https://github.com/rails/jbuilder), it allows to format json responses with ease.
-Therefore I wanted to connect Jbuilder and JsonApi.org!
+Official JSON API [implementations page](http://jsonapi.org/implementations/#server-libraries-ruby) shows us a variety of different serializers and other heavy-weight stuff.
+I' in love with [Jbuilder](https://github.com/rails/jbuilder), as it allows to format json responses with ease.
+Therefore I wanted to connect Jbuilder and JsonApi.org specs.

 I'd like to notice that there already is one gem called [jbuilder-jsonapi](https://github.com/csexton/jbuilder-jsonapi) by [csexton](https://github.com/csexton), but it adds a links helper only.
 It's not enough for me! :facepunch: